Geeksltd/MSharp.Docs/how-to/javascript/addingLibrary.md

 ## Problem

 Sometimes your modules may need some 3rd-party libraries or dependencies.
+You should generally look for libraries that are active, have a good performance and supportive community and well documented.

-You want to know what steps you should follow to do this.
+ You want to know what steps you should follow to add JavaScript libraries.

 ## Implementation

  For this purpose, you should first add all needed libraries in the npm configuration file in `package.json`.
-You can add them in the `dependencies` section of the file.
+You can add them in the `dependencies` section of this file.
 ```json
 {
     //...